-Your tenant has had a long day at work.
-They’ve finally come home, sifted through their post, thrown away the junk mail, and now they’re looking at a notecard from Amazon or the Royal Mail saying they’ve missed a delivery.
+Your resident has had a long day at work.
+They’ve finally come home, sifted through their post, thrown away the junk mail, and now they’re looking at a notecard from UPS or the Royal Mail saying they’ve missed a delivery.
 But it’s okay because the courier will try again tomorrow… when the tenant is once again at work.

-In BTR developments, you’re not just offering tenants a place to live, you’re giving them a favourable lifestyle that works around them.
-Anything that makes life that little bit easier for tenants is always going to go down well.
+In BTR developments, you’re not just offering residents a place to live, you’re giving them a favourable lifestyle that works around them.
+Anything that makes life that little bit easier for renters is always going to go down well.
 Whether that’s something as large as a 24-hour downstairs restaurant, or simply guaranteeing you have the means to take in every parcel they’ve ordered, convenience is key.

 Do Tenant Amenities Affect Ongoing Costs?

 When we’re talking about tenant amenities, the subject of cost comes up regularly.

 As an example, if you’re providing residents with a gym, the running costs for your building are going to climb.
 The price of equipment, electricity costs, the extra cleaning involved; it all stacks up.
 However, private renters are usually willing to pay a touch more providing they get a quality service they’re going to use.